Bailout Stigma: Model

 To focus our attention on the main issue---namely, bailout stigma---we make several simplifying assumptions.

-First, just like \cite{tirole2012overcoming}, we assume that the limited pledgeability of the project inhibits direct financing.
+{First, just like \cite{tirole2012overcoming}, we assume that the limited pledgeability of the project inhibits direct financing.
 This means that the sale of legacy assets is the only means of funding the project for firms.
-In the same vein, we consider the government's purchase of legacy assets as the only means of government bailout.
-This is primarily a simplifying assumption.
+In the same vein, we consider the government's purchase of legacy assets as the only means of government bailout.\footnote{In fact, the asset purchase can be interpreted as a loan collateralized by the associated asset.
+Due to the non-pledgeability, the asset must be seized and liquidated, which makes the loan qualitatively equivalent to the asset purchase.} This is primarily a simplifying assumption.
 As shown by \cite{philippon2012optimal}, the main thrust of the analysis extends to the case in which the project can be pledged along with legacy assets as collateral to obtain financing.\footnote{Their insight appears to apply to our context, which suggests that debt contracts would be optimal in our context as well.
-Since the stigma issue is separable from the issue of contract form, we abstract from it in the current paper. } From this broader perspective, adverse selection with respect to legacy assets must be interpreted as pertaining to their values as collaterals required for financing; and our results can be translated into this broader context naturally.
+Since the stigma issue is separable from the issue of contract form, we abstract from it in the current paper. } From this broader perspective, adverse selection with respect to legacy assets must be interpreted as pertaining to their values as collateral required for financing; and our results can be translated into this broader context naturally. }